hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/balance/why-send-button-for-the-coin-appears-disabled.md

-# Why does the 'send' button for the coin appear disabled?
+# Why 'send' button for the coin appears disabled?

-In certain cases, the 'Send' button may appear disabled (dimmed) in the interface.
+There are cases when the 'Send' buttons appears disabled in the interface:

-This happens when:

-- the wallet app is synchronizing itself with the blockchain.
+- when the wallet app is synchronizing itself with the blockchain.
-- there is no active internet connection.
+- when there is no internet connection